kobitoko/CMPUT404-assignment-webserver/README.md

 Contributors / Licensing
 ========================

-Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.
+Except the images which were from google, giphy, and xkcd, generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.

 server.py contains contributions from:

 * Abram Hindle
 * Eddie Antonio Santos
+* Preyanshu Kumar
+* Ryan Satyabrata

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python